 The company has adopted the structure of a company with an Audit and Supervisory Committee.
 By establishing a General Meeting of Shareholders, a Board of Directors, an Audit and Supervisory Committee, a financial statement auditor, and an Executive Management Committee whose function is the daily execution of business operations, the company ensures sound, efficient management via coordination among these institutions.
-In addition, the Nomination and Compensation Committee and the Risk Management Committee and the ESG Promotion Committee have been established as voluntary bodies of the Board of Directors to enhance corporate governance.
+In addition, the Nomination and Compensation Committee, the Risk Management Committee and the ESG Promotion Committee have been established as voluntary bodies of the Board of Directors to enhance corporate governance.

 Board of Directors

 The Company’s board of directors is composed of 11 members: 7 directors who are not members of the Audit and Supervisory Committee, of which 3 are outside directors, and 4 directors who are members of the Audit and Supervisory Committee, of which 3 are outside directors.
 Of the total, 5 directors are independent outside directors.

 The board meets regularly once per month, as well as in special board meetings convened as necessary.
 The board supervises business operations and makes important management decisions, including company policies and business strategy.
 Directors who are Audit and Supervisory Committee members attend all board of director meetings to audit the state of business execution by the directors.

 Audit and Supervisory Committee

 The Company’s Audit and Supervisory Committee consists of 4 members, of which 3 are outside directors.
 In principle, this committee meets once each month.
 In addition, the committee exchanges information and opinions with the financial statement auditors and Internal Audit Office as necessary, working to substantially improve audits.

 Executive Management Meeting